Gliding flight: Glider aircraft

-Some aircraft are not designed to glide except in an emergency, such as engine failure or fuel exhaustion.
+Aircraft which are not designed for glide may forced to perform gliding flight in an emergency, such as all engine failure or fuel exhaustion.
 See list of airline flights that required gliding flight.
-Gliding in a helicopter is called autorotation.

 Gliding animals

 Birds

 A number of animals have separately evolved gliding many times, without any single ancestor.
 Birds in particular use gliding flight to minimise their use of energy.
 Large birds are notably adept at gliding, including: